rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

     * **Value**: `Application_ID.tag:administrator` (where *Application_ID* is the value of the *Application (client) ID* noted earlier in this tutorial)
     * **Description**: briefly describe what this role aims to (here just to give admin access to the RabbitMQ Management UI)
     * **Do you want to enable this app role**: `yes` (check the box)

+    <g-emoji class="g-emoji" alias="bulb" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4a1.png">💡</g-emoji> You can use any other predefined constant instead of `Application_ID`.
+See full documentation [here](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial#about-permissions).

 4. Click on **Apply**.